The Face of Another (film)

-The Face of Another (他人の顔, Tanín no Kao) is a 1966 Japanese New Wave film directed by Hiroshi Teshigahara and based on the 1964 novel of the same name written by Kōbō Abe.
+The Face of Another (他人の顔, Tanin no Kao) is a 1966 Japanese New Wave film directed by Hiroshi Teshigahara and based on the 1964 novel of the same name written by Kōbō Abe.
 The story follows engineer Okuyama, who suffers severe facial burns in a work-related accident and is given a new face in the form of a lifelike mask.

 Plot

 Engineer Okuyama's face was disfigured by an explosion in an industrial accident, and he now wears bandages to cover the burns.
 Feeling isolated and physically rejected by his wife, he consults a psychiatrist.
 Seeing the frustration Okuyama experiences from his facial disfiguration, the psychiatrist proposes the creation of an experimental prosthetic mask for him, apparently with great reluctance.

 The psychiatrist and Okuyama offer a man 10,000 yen to serve as the model for the mask, and the mask is built and fitted onto Okuyama's face.
 The psychiatrist demands that Okuyama regularly report his sensations and thoughts to him, and cautions Okuyama that the mask may change his behavior and personality so much that he will cease to be the same person.
 Okuyama tells no one that he has received the mask, and simply lives as a new man, telling his wife that he is traveling on business while he rents an apartment nearby.
 He tests the mask's effectiveness on a secretary at his company, who doesn't recognize him, and the apartment superintendent's mentally challenged daughter, who does.
 During a meeting between Okuyama and the psychiatrist, the latter realizes that his patient has already changed, and imagines a world where the mask goes into mass production, subsequently eliminating all sense of morality.